Celebrating staff and student successes at annual prize giving ceremony

 School of Health and Science event rewards the achievements of students and practice colleagues

-The annual School of Health Sciences prize giving ceremony took place at the end of February recognising, celebrating and rewarding the achievements of students, and practice colleagues that provide excellent placements and support for our students.
+The annual School of Health Sciences prize giving ceremony took place at the start of June recognising, celebrating and rewarding the achievements of students, and practice colleagues that provide excellent placements and support for our students.

 At the event the School presented prizes to students, placement areas and mentors in the following categories: